-The bag is made from ripstop nylon, so it has really good tear, abrasion and water resistance.
+The bag is made from ripstop nylon, so it has a really good tear, abrasion, and water resistance.
 And it comes with a rain cover, ensuring that you’ll be able to protect your gear in case of a heavy downpour.

 The main compartment is top-loading, and features gusseted drawstring closure.
 But, you can also access it through the zipper on the front panel, which means that even the items at the bottom will be easy to reach.
 There’s also a sleeping bag compartment with a divider, as well as an internal hydration sleeve with dual exit ports.

 The Appalachian backpack features zippered and open side pockets, but it does not have any hip belt pockets.
 It does have a lot of different external attachment points though, including ice axe loops, sleeping pad straps, daisy chain webbing, and D-rings.

 In addition to that, this backpacking bag is also really comfortable to wear.
 You can adjust everything about the back system, from the width of the sternum to the height of the harness.
-This allows you to really customize the fit of the pack so that it hugs your body really well, which ultimate helps keep you comfortable even when the bag weighs a lot.
+This allows you to really customize the fit of the pack so that it hugs your body really well, which ultimately helps keep you comfortable even when the bag weighs a lot.

 The entire back system is also padded and covered with breathable mesh, for excellent ventilation in addition to the premium carrying comfort.

 The North Face Terra is an excellent option for people who need a bigger backpack.
 The bag has a total capacity of 65 liters, which makes it perfectly suitable for multi-day hiking adventures.
 And it has lots of external attachment points, for all the bulky gear that doesn’t fit inside the bag.